Swedish invasion of Poland (1701–1706): War in Saxony

 When the fighting between Sweden and Poland had ceased the task remained for Charles XII to secure the new order against coup attempts from the Saxons and Augustus' ally tsar Peter.
 Throughout the time of the war Peter had been desperately trying to modernize his outdated army after the defeat at Narva, even though the Russian military was adequate to operate against poorly defended cities throughout the Swedish Baltic provinces.
 After Wolmar von Schlippenbach's failures in the battles of Erastfer and Hummelshof, the Russians had conquered Nöteborg and Nyenskans, as well as beginning the construction of Petersburg, which would become their first naval base in the Baltic sea.
 Throughout 1704 Dorpat and Narva had also been lost.
 However, the Russians had failed to drive the Swedes out of Courland, and thus the Swedes remained in control of the eastern Baltic sea and were able to maintain a steady supply of resources to the army in Poland.
 This has been credited to Adam Ludwig Lewenhaupt for his victories at Jakobstadt and Gemauerthof.

 To gain an advantage in the Great Northern War, Peter was eager to strengthen the power of Augustus in Poland.
 For this purpose he had sent a large force to the area and in the autumn of 1705 he personally met with Augustus in Grodno to negotiate about what actions should be taken.
 While Carl Gustaf Rehnskiöld protected western Poland, Charles XII rapidly led his men towards Grodno around new year 1706 hoping to capture Augustus, who was protected by a Russian task force under field marshal Georg Benedict Ogilvy.
 Augustus had heard of the Swedish advance and quickly escaped the city along with a large cavalry force and then tried to attack Rehnskiöld's army together with a Russian-Saxon army under Matthias von der Schulenburg.
-However, Rehnskiöld's excellent tactics and relentless offensives quickly overwhelmed the numerically superior enemy in the battle of Fraustadt, and of 20,000 alliance troops only a quarter managed to escape while Sweden lost as few as 400 men.
+However, Rehnskiöld's excellent tactics and relentless offensives quickly overwhelmed the numerically superior enemy in the battle of Wschowa, and of 20,000 alliance troops only a quarter managed to escape while Sweden lost as few as 400 men.

 With the decisive Swedish victory the threat from Saxony was gone, and Charles XII could now concentrate on chasing the Russians out of eastern Poland.
 He invaded Saxony and enforced the peace of Altranstädt on 14 September 1706, in which Augustus renounced his claims to the Polish throne and recognized the leadership of Stanisław.